reactphp/promise/README.md

 $resolver->reject(mixed $reason = null);
 ```

-Rejects the promise returned by `promise()`, signalling that the Deferred's
+Rejects the promise returned by `promise()`, signalling that the deferred's
 computation failed.
 All consumers are notified by having `$onRejected` (which they registered via
 `$promise->then()`) called with `$reason`.